 About the AAHC

-AAHC strives to preserve and celebrate Arabic heritage as well as support and unite all Arab Americans in the Greater Flint area.
-The AAHC works diligently to broaden understanding and appreciation of Arabic culture as well as encourage Arab American involvement in civic, economic, and humanitarian efforts.
+The Arab American Heritage Council strives to preserve and celebrate Arab heritage as well as support and unite all Arab Americans in the Greater Flint area.
+The AAHC works diligently to broaden understanding and appreciation of Arab culture as well as encourage Arab American involvement in civic, economic, and humanitarian efforts.